 Jarvis spent the rest of her life fighting against what Mother’s Day had become.

 Mother’s Day is one of the highest netting days in the floral and card retail industry.

-Whether you gift card and flowers or choose a special gift Mothers are special, not only on one day of the year.
+Whether you gift cards and flowers or choose a special gift, Mothers are special, not only on one day of the year.